klausbrunner/solarpos/README.md

 java -jar solarpos.jar
 ```

-On Linux, macOS and other POSIX-like systems, it should be enough to set the executable flag and run the JAR directly.
+For some platforms, native builds are now available.
+These don't require a separate Java runtime and can be started
+directly like any other command-line program.
+However, they are generally less tested than the JAR distribution.

-Then, see built-in help.
+For detailed usage, see built-in help.

 ```
 Usage: solarpos [-hV] [--show-inputs] [--deltat[=<deltaT>]]